Ailrk-sArchives/old-home/notes/2020-07-22-pcomb-typeclass.md

     So essentially State encapsulate all the computation involves with the state s in to a monad where the state is passed as parameter by default.

-4. Some intuitions about typeclasses for Parser? like what does they do?
+4. Some intuitions about typeclasses for Parser?
+Like what does they do?
     Functor:
         simply apply a funciton to parsed result.
         You can use it to make a slightly different parser based on an existed one.